| As the second witness was leaving,

 attempt to use a sacred rite for his own purposes might not hesitate

-to commit murder if it was in his interest."
+to commit murder, if it were in his interest."

 "Marrying his daughter to Legolas would clearly be in his